floradistro/COA/SUPABASE_SETUP.md

+# Supabase Setup Instructions

+> **Note**: For private bucket configuration with quantixanalytics.com integration, see [PRIVATE_SUPABASE_SETUP.md](./PRIVATE_SUPABASE_SETUP.md)

-# Supabase Setup Guide for COA Generator
+This document provides step-by-step instructions for setting up Supabase storage for the COA Generator application.

 ## Prerequisites
 - A Supabase account and project